tdoolan/info/_courses/scientific2.md

 online: https://sp2.mprog.nl/
 ---

 This course continues the problem solving curriculum from Scientific Programming 1.
 You'll work on larger programs and get to know Python a lot better, so you get ready to learn more programming techniques on your own.
+(Workload: about 80 hours)